Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Integrated AC-RL solutions for real-time control and learning: Problem 1

-We assume that $u_r$ is designed using RL: so that for all bounded exogenous inputs, $u_r$ ensures that $x_r$ is bounded, and is such that \eqref{eq:optimal_control} is accomplished.
-It should be noted that the dependence of the policy $\pi$ on $t$ represents the effect of all exogenous inputs needed to accomplish the control objective (e.g, a reference trajectory).
-It should also be noted that $\pi(x_r,t)$ in \eqref{10} does not necessarily cancel $g(x_r)$, but accommodates it so that the closed-loop system behaves in a satisfactory manner for the requisite control task.
-This is quantified in Assumption \ref{rl_policy}, a desirable property of RL controllers. \begin{assumption} RL is used to train a feedback policy $\pi: x \to u$ such that for a given positive constant $R_2$, a positive constant $R_1$ exists such that $||x_r(0)|| \leq R_1$ implies $||x_r(t)|| \leq R_2 \; \forall t$. \end{assumption}
+It should be noted that $\pi(x_r)$ in \eqref{10} does not necessarily cancel $g(x_r)$, but accommodates it so that the closed-loop system behaves in a satisfactory manner for the requisite control task.
+This is quantified in Assumption \ref{rl_policy}, a desirable property of RL controllers.